devMatheus-Cunha/finovatrack/README.md

 That's it!
 You can now start managing your finances efficiently and organizedly using Personal Management Control.

+## Contributing

+To contribute to the project, please follow these guidelines:

+1. Open a new pull request.
+2. Use the `develop` branch as the base branch for your pull request.
+3. Ensure your changes are properly tested and validated.

-Feel free to contribute to the project by submitting bug reports or feature requests.
+Feel free to submit bug reports or feature requests as well.
 We appreciate your feedback!